Our Faculty and Staff

 (M.S., Animal Science & Veterinary Physiology, 1978, University of Georgia).

 Prof. Williams' research interests are in canine health issues.
 She chairs a canine health committee and screens grants from the Canine Health Foundation.
 She teaches Human Anatomy and Physiology, Developmental Vertebrate Anatomy, Advanced Human Physiology, Biomedical Ethics, Animal Physiology, and Physiology seminar.

 Taek H. You, Associate Professor - [email protected]

 Dr. You’s research interests are protein engineering of microbial toxin (Bt toxin) and its application to crop plants for pest management.
 He is also interested in genetic engineering for medical and industrial application, to include biofuels from microalgae.
 He teaches basic Biology, Microbiology lab, Biochemistry lab, Genetics, and Molecular Techniques.
 Dr. You serves as co-advisor of the Pre-Med/Allied Health Honor Society.

-Ms. Finnigan serves as administrative assistant of both the Department of Biological Sciences, and the Department of Chemistry and Physics.
+Mrs. Osman serves as administrative assistant for the Department of Biological Sciences.
 She is happy to help you with any questions you might have about our programs.